microsoft/code-with-engineering-playbook/automated-testing/performance-testing/load-testing.md

 # Load Testing

 "*Load testing is performed to determine a system's behavior under both normal and anticipated peak load conditions.*" - [Load testing - Wikipedia](https://en.wikipedia.org/wiki/Load_testing)

 A load test is designed to determine how a system behaves under expected normal workload.
-Specifically its purpose is to confirm if a system can handle the expected load level.
+Specifically its main purpose is to confirm if a system can handle the expected load level.
 Depending on the target system this could be concurrent users, requests per second or data size.

 ## Why Load Testing